department-of-veterans-affairs/vagov-content/pages/pension/eligibility.md

 <div class="va-introtext">

-Find out if you're eligible for the Veterans Pension program.
-You may qualify for monthly payments through this VA program if you’re a wartime Veteran who meets certain age or disability requirements, and your income and net worth are within certain limits.
+The Veterans Pension program provides monthly payments to wartime Veterans who meet certain age or disability requirements, and who have income and net worth within certain limits.
+Find out if you're eligible for this benefit.

 </div>

 <div class="feature" markdown=“1”>

 ### Am I eligible for Veterans pension benefits from VA?

-You may qualify for the Veterans Pension program if you meet the VA pension eligibility requirements listed below.
+If you meet the VA pension eligibility requirements listed below, you may be eligible for the Veterans Pension program.

 **Both of these must be true:**